census-instrumentation/opencensus-website/content/guides/integrations/dropwizard.md

 ## Prerequisites
 - Assuming, you already have both the OpenCensus and Dropwizard client libraries setup and working inside your application.

-- Prometheus as our choice of metrics backend: we are picking it beause it is free, open source and easy to setup
+- Prometheus as our choice of metrics backend: we are picking it because it is free, open source and easy to setup

 {{% notice tip %}}
 For assistance setting up Prometheus, [Click here](/codelabs/prometheus) for a guided codelab.